2012 Summer Olympics: Opening ceremony

 The Games were officially opened by Queen Elizabeth II, accompanied by Prince Philip, Duke of Edinburgh.
-It was the second Olympic Games opened personally by the Queen, the first being in 1976 in Montreal.
-The ceremony included a short comic film starring Daniel Craig as secret agent James Bond and the Queen as herself, and another starring Rowan Atkinson as Mr. Bean.
+This was the second Olympic Games opened personally by the Queen, the first being in 1976 in Montreal, Canada.
+The ceremony featured a short comic film starring Daniel Craig as secret agent James Bond and the Queen as herself.
+There was also a musical comedy item starring Rowan Atkinson as Mr. Bean playing along with the London Symphony Orchestra.
+These were widely ascribed to Britain's sense of humour.

-Live musical performers included Frank Turner, Dame Evelyn Glennie, Mike Oldfield, the London Symphony Orchestra, Dizzee Rascal, Arctic Monkeys, and Sir Paul McCartney who performed "Hey Jude" as the closing act.
-The ceremony transmitted live on BBC One attracted a peak viewing audience of over 27 million in the UK.
+Live musical performers included Frank Turner, Dame Evelyn Glennie, Mike Oldfield, Dizzee Rascal, Arctic Monkeys, and Sir Paul McCartney who performed "Hey Jude" as the closing act.
+Broadcast live on BBC One, the ceremony attracted a peak viewing audience of over 27 million in the UK.

 Closing ceremony

 The closing ceremony was held on 12 August.
 It featured a flashback fiesta to British music with The Who closing the performance.
 The ceremony also included a handover of the Olympic flag by Boris Johnson, Mayor of London, to Eduardo Paes, Mayor of Rio de Janeiro, the host city of the 2016 Summer Olympics.
+In his closing address, Jacques Rogge described the Games as "happy and glorious".

 The Games

 Participating National Olympic Committees

-Around 10,700 athletes from 204 National Olympic Committees (NOCs) took part, (85 countries acquired at least one medal: gold, silver or bronze) surpassing the 1948 Summer Olympics in London and the 2002 Commonwealth Games in Manchester as the largest multi-sport event ever to be held in the United Kingdom.
+Around 10,500 athletes from 206 National Olympic Committees (NOCs) took part, (85 countries acquired at least one medal: gold, silver or bronze) surpassing the 1948 Summer Olympics in London and the 2002 Commonwealth Games in Manchester as the largest multi-sport event ever to be held in the United Kingdom.